Kimanidavid/customer_classification_model/README.md

 - Extend analysis to include deep learning models (LSTM, CNN) for time-based behavior prediction.
 - Integrate customer segmentation clustering (K-Means, DBSCAN) for finer granularity.
 - Deploy the best-performing model as an API for real-time classification in e-commerce systems.

 ---

-## 🧩 Author
-Developed by **David**, a Data Analyst and Software Developer passionate about using machine learning to drive business intelligence and customer engagement.

----